 When not brewing, Byron loves to visit the small towns, vineyards and woodlands of the South.
 His quest for the region’s unique wine, beer and moonshine has often led to revelatory inspirations for everyone at the brewery.
 He still enjoys painting on large canvasses, writing poetry, and composing songs.
 Every Sunday during crawfish season he can found boiling crawfish at our family’s communal outdoor kitchen, ice-chest of cold LA31’s nearby.

 The youngest brother, Dorsey, is Bayou Teche Brewing’s Vice President.
 He worked through college as a bartender and nightclub manager before serving in the U S Air Force as a contract specialist.
 He has been the operations manager of a regional data integration company and the general manager of a food distribution organization.
 His industry contacts have been instrumental in the brewery’s growth.
 Dorsey has worked closely with each distributor and legend has it, has visited every account that sells Bayou Teche Biere.

 An avid sportsman, Dorsey can be found most mornings during the winter in his duck blind and later, during crawfish season, wearing hip boots pulling a bateau in our family’s crawfish pond.
 He also is an avid angler, throwing his hook where ever the fish are hiding.

 He shoots or catches a lot of the ingredients for our Gumbos.

-When he is not on the road visiting the stores that carry our beer or tasting LA-31 on tap with a new bar account, Dorsey is the producer, and brother Byron is the cameraman for a YouTube cooking series known as the Cajun Wife, staring his wife Laurin.
+When he is not on the road visiting the stores that carry our beer or tasting LA-31 on tap with a new bar account, Dorsey is the producer, and brother Byron is the cameraman for a YouTube cooking series known as the Cajun Wife, starring his wife Laurin.